symfony/symfony-docs/book/forms.rst

 If you're using Twig, a full reference of the form rendering functions is available in the :doc:`reference manual</reference/forms/twig_reference>`.
+Read this to know everything about the helpers available and the options that can be used with each.

 .. index::
    single: Forms; Creating form classes